TijnKoene/finalportfolio/fdd.md

 ## Introduction

-So previous year I was working on a portfolio I did not get very far so I will use its design an the navbar but except for
+So previous year I was working on a portfolio I did not get very far so I will use its design and the navbar but except for that I will start fress

 ## Functional Requirements
 * My skills should be presented and thinks I like to do in my free time like hobbies and work.